f18-os/python-intro-acaldelas/shell/Contribution.md

-I worked with WIll Fiddler with understanding piping and helped with him with redirecting and simple commands, and my friend Phillip Tennen helped me with understanding OS commands
+I worked with WIll Fidler with understanding piping and helped with him with redirecting and simple commands, and my friend Phillip Tennen helped me with understanding OS commands

 I used these sources: